Doras (NGO): History

-Doras, or Doras Luimní, was founded in 2000 in response to the creation of the Direct Provision system by the Irish government.
+Doras (formerly Doras Luimni) was founded in 2000 in response to the creation of the direct provision system by the Irish government.
 The name is the Irish for "door" to symbolise an open door for migrants in Ireland.
 They began by running English language classes and conducting outreach visits to refugees, which they still conduct.
 From 2015 to 2016, they opened a sub-office in Portlaoise to implement a resettlement project for Syrian refugees.

 Activities

 Doras provide a number of core activities: